-The BHA will allocate units in the Elderly/Disabled developments/AMP in order to move towards a ratio of 7080% designated to elderly families and 3020% to non-elderly disabled families.
-In order to achieve these percentages additional admission Preference Points will be applied to Elderly and Non-Elderly Disabled Applicants at designated Elderly/Disabled Program developments/AMPs.
-The Preference Points will be applied when: 1) Applicants who are Elderly and are on an Elderly/Disabled Program development/AMP wait list where the Elderly resident population is less than 7080% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have and 2) Applicants who are Non- Elderly Disabled and are on an Elderly/Disabled Program development/AMP wait list where the Non-Elderly Disabled resident population is less than 20% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have.
-Under this Plan, there are times when BHA selects elderly applicants ahead of non-elderly disabled applicants in order to reach agreed-upon percentages in its housing developments.
-Non-elderly disabled applicants who are bypassed may become eligible for a Section 8 Housing Choice Voucher from a set-aside created by the Designated Housing Plan.
+The BHA will allocate units in the Elderly/Disabled developments/AMP in order to move towards a ratio of 870% designated to elderly families and 230% to non-elderly disabled families.
+In order to achieve these percentages additional admission Preference Points will be applied to Elderly Applicants at designated Elderly/Disabled Program developments/AMPs.
+Applicants who are Elderly and are on an Elderly/Disabled Program development/AMP wait list where the Elderly resident population is less than 780% will receive Preference Points in addition to any they may already have.